 - My Account

 He first gained prominence playing trombone with The Jazz Epistles.
-After the short-lived group broke up, he continued to be important to the South African music scene and later abroad.
+After the short-lived group broke up, he became important to the South African music scene and abroad.
 In the 1960s, he began to gain notice in the United States, and in 1965 he was featured in a "Sound Of Africa" concert at Carnegie Hall.
 The others at the concert included Miriam Makeba, Hugh Masekela, and Letta Mbulu.
-He attended the Manhattan School of music.
+He attended the Manhattan School of Music.
 Despite his international fame, he was not seen favorably by the apartheid government and went into exile in the 1970s to the United States.

 During his time in Gaborone, Gwangwa got involved in the MEDU Art Ensemble, a collection of anti-apartheid musicians, visual artists, and writers, working alongside other Botswana-based South African exiles such as Keorapetse Kgositsile, Baleka Mbeta, Tim Williams, Thami Mnyele, and Mongane Wally Serote.
-During the June 14, 1985, apartheid South African Defense Force (SADF) cross-border Raid on Gaborone, which killed MEDU members Mnyele, Mike Hamlyn, and ten others, as well as bombing a house recently vacated by MEDU leader Williams, Gwangwa believed he and other artistic exiles were being targeted by the apartheid government and returned to overseas exile.
+During June 14, 1985, apartheid South African Defense Force (SADF) cross-border Raid on Gaborone, which killed MEDU members Mnyele, Mike Hamlyn, and ten others, as well as bombing a house recently vacated by MEDU leader Williams, Gwangwa believed he and other artistic exiles were being targeted by the apartheid government and returned to overseas exile.